 Making all the work types visible in the backlog really helped with showing how much the team had on.
 The main work types were Recruitment, Induction, Personnel Admin, Training & Development, Performance & Reward Management, and Life Events.
 Some teams opted to colour code the cards by work type.

 By having one Avatar per person on the team using them to indicate what everyone was working on really helped to quantify the team capacity.
 It also indicated where the team focus was to ensure they were focusing on finishing work rather than starting new work.
+The avatars in the above diagram are represented by the small white stickies on the cards.

 The following work balance chart were used to show how the team capacity was being used on a week by week basis.
 The chart is used to support the selection process in the NEXT column.